 In addition to the above method, many scammers, after receiving money from customers, still issue tickets but then refund the tickets (paying a refund fee) and taking most of the money the buyer paid.

-Trusting two drug sales consultants who promised to help her buy insurance in exchange for monthly payments, a woman in Thai Binh province was scammed out of more than 200 million VND.
+Trusting two drug consultants who promised to help her buy insurance in exchange for monthly payments, a woman in Thai Binh province was scammed out of more than 200 million VND.

 The common method of these scammers is to operate in groups, creating fake social media accounts and posting advertisements for "miracle" drugs at high prices.
 Many of these pages do not have a contact address, only a phone number for consultation.

 In addition to those who call themselves "consultants", there will be other subjects whose job is to impersonate doctors at central hospitals to diagnose and prescribe drugs.
-These drugs cost from several hundred thousand to tens of millions of dong, with different uses such as: cancer prevention drugs, drugs to reduce the effects of chemotherapy, cancer radiotherapy... but in fact they are cheap drugs with ingredients of unknown origin.
+These drugs cost from several hundred thousand to tens of millions of dong, with different uses such as: cancer prevention drugs, drugs to reduce the effects of chemotherapy, cancer radiotherapy... but in fact, they are cheap drugs with ingredients of unknown origin.

 More sophisticatedly, these groups also carry out the trick of "discounting" for the elderly, the poor, and the seriously ill, aiming to exploit the promotion-loving psychology of some consumers.

-In the face of ongoing fraud, the Department of Information Security (Ministry of Information and Communications) recommends that people be cautious with information posted on social networking platforms, and verify the authenticity of information or subjects through official information sites.
+In the face of ongoing fraud, the Department of Information Security (Ministry of Information and Communications) recommends that people be cautious with information posted on social networking platforms, and check the authenticity of information or subjects through official information sites.

 In case it is not possible to go directly to the doctor for examination and treatment, people should only use official, licensed online platforms with a clear doctor identity verification system.